ionous/tell/README.md

     Second: # Second is an additional entry in the same map as First
     - "okay"
 ```
   -  bug fix: for all other values, an indentation greater than the key is required.
 For example:
 ```yaml
   First:
   "this is an error."
 ```

+0.6 -> 0.7.0:
+  - replace comment raw string buffer usage with an opaque object ( to make any future changes more friendly )

+0.5 -> 0.6:
+  - bug fixes, and re-encoding of comments

+0.4 -> 0.5:
+  - simplify comment handling

+0.3 -> 0.4:
+  - adopt the golang (package stringconv) rules for escaping strings.
+  - simplify the attribution of comments in the space between a key (or dash) and its value.
+  - change the decoder api to support custom sequences, mirroring custom maps; package 'maps' is now more generically package 'collect'.
+  - encoding/decoding heredocs for multiline strings
+  - encoding/decoding of arrays; ( encoding will write empty collections as arrays; future: a heuristic to determine what should be encoded as an array, vs. sequence. )
+  - the original idea for arrays was to use a bare comma full-stop format. switched to square brackets because they are easier to decode, they can support nesting, and are going to be more familiar to most users. ( plus, full stop (.) is tiny and easy to miss when looking at documents. )